Isatoic anhydride: Reactions

 Amines also effect ring-opening.
 Active methylene compounds and carbanions replace oxygen giving hydroxyquinolinone derivatives.
 Deprotonation followed by alkylation gives the N-substituted derivatives.
 Sodium azide gives the benzimidazolone via the isocyanate.
 Isatoic anhydride is used as a blowing agent in the polymer industry, an application that exploits its tendency to release CO2.

+Uses

-Isatoic anhydride has also been reported to be used as a precursor for the synthesis of methaqualone and related 4-quinazolinone based pharmaceutical drugs.
+Isatoic anhydride has been used as a precursor for the synthesis of methaqualone and related 4-quinazolinone-based pharmaceutical drugs, including: